-Rape Culture/Relationship Abuse Culture is a culture that accepts and supports men’s use of violence against women.
+Rape Culture/Relationship Abuse Culture is a culture that accepts and supports gender based violence and men’s use of violence against womxn.
 Abuse is not a natural result of anger problems or alcohol—it is a learned behavior that operates within a larger context.
-Ideas, customs, and institutions influence the development of male violence.
-A number of social forces act on the individual to breed misogyny and shape ideas about male dominance and the devaluation of women, which can normalize abusive behavior.
+Ideas, customs, and institutions influence the acceptance of gender based violence.
+A number of social forces act on the individual to breed misogyny and shape ideas about male dominance, and the devaluation and dehumanization of women, transgender, genderqueer and nonbinary individuals, which can normalize abusive behavior.
 Relationship Abuse/Rape Culture is made up of many interrelated societal phenomena, that include objectification, misogyny, victim blaming, and gender role expectations.
-Rape culture is the desensitization of and acceptance of violence against women as normal.
-Advertisements, movies, video games, the mishandling of court cases, etc. have contributed to this desensitization of violence against women and the examples below demonstrate how society minimizes, trivializes, and even encourages rape and abuse.
+Rape culture is the desensitization of and acceptance of men’s violence against womxn as normal.
+Advertisements, movies, video games, the mishandling of court cases, etc. have contributed to this desensitization of gender based violence and the examples below demonstrate how society minimizes, trivializes, and even encourages rape and abuse.
+Below, interns and staff have written about and given examples of:

 - Check out tips for how media professionals can combat rape culture.